trungle15/ReuseU/sprints/sprint-journals/sprint-4-journal.md

 # Sprint 4 Journal

 ## Part 1: External Documentation and Stakeholder Meetings

+Who you met with
+Melina Kouidou, Student.
+Meeting held on 4/18/2025 at 12pm.

+Description of the test session and feedback

+The stakeholder was presented with the following list of prompts:
+1. Create a listing selling a chair
+2. Search for an item of your choice on the home page
+3. Modify your profile information (e.g. email, name)
+4. Try messaging someone
+5. Identify any listing and then view detailed information about it.

+Below are descriptions of how the user navigated each of the prompts and what worked well or needs to be fixed:

+* Prompt 1: User found the button independently after a few seconds.
+Filled in all fields.
+Struggled with submitting a listing because chats were blockign the "SUBMIT" button.
+Chats need to be moved.
+* Prompt 2: User navigated to search bar, which obviously didn't work... then user found filters.
+Noticed the scrolling issue with the filters.
+Continued to use filter.
+Specifically, she filtered by items above $500 and bottoms, but only electronics showed up.
+Filters don’t seem to really work by categories.
+Needs fixing.
+* Prompt 3:  This wasy easy.
+User immediately found the profile page, identified the edit button and edited the information about herself.
+* Prompt 4: Clearly found the chats window and sent a message, though the message never appeared as sent (our issue)
+* Prompt 5: Successfully completed, Melina clicked on a dell laptop to expand's its full description (also laughed at funny description).

+The user quickly glanced over the documentation at the beginning and then quickly decided to continue completing the prompts.
+Overall, the user succeeded with completing all the tasks to the extent the website made it possible.
+That is, the user only failed to complete a task if there was a clear functional issue with the website (e.g. search the bar not working), but otherwise Melina seemed to have a pretty intiutive interaction with the site.
+She also did not seem to need to rely on documentation very much.
+Once she quickly reviewed it at the beginning, she did not have to look back at it, which frankly is a good result which shows that our website is intuitive just given its visual interface.

+No feedback was given on documentation as user's interactions with it were minimal, and the documentation appeared unimportant to the  user.

+We further asked Melina the following questions, to which she provided the following answers:

+* How simple / intuitive is it to navigate the website and achieve what you want to / need to do:
+- pretty intuitive overall, though there's definitely some functional limitations like the serach bar.
+* What have you encountered that might make you less likely to use the website?
+- Chats.
+The chats were pretty annoying with being in the way.
+Also the search bar needs to work.
+Marketplace button is not super intuitive.
+I kind of remembered it from paper prototyping.
+* What changes / additions would make you more likely to use the website?
+- Move chats or make them collapsible and draggable.
+Fix the search bar, and change the marketplace icon.

 Cam Haaland, Research Associate.
 4/27/25 7:00 PM Candidate was in DASIL, immediately approached and interacted.
 Gave layout of how meeting would be undertaken.
 Showed docs, then gave signin screen.
 Signed in, navigated around website while casually chatting.